대수다양체

 Proof

-By definition, \(\mathcal{F}\) being injective means that for any monomorphism \(\mathcal{A} \hookrightarrow \mathcal{B}\), the map \(\Hom_{\Sh(X)}(\mathcal{B}, \mathcal{F}) \to \Hom_{\Sh(X)}(\mathcal{A}, \mathcal{F})\) is surjective ([Homological Algebra] §Resolutions, ⁋Definition 1).
-We now show that for any open sets \(V \subset U \subset X\), the restriction \(\mathcal{F}(U) \to \mathcal{F}(V)\) is surjective.
+By definition, \(\mathcal{F}\) being injective means that for any monomorphism \(\mathcal{A} \hookrightarrow \mathcal{B}\), the map \(\Hom_{\Sh(X)}(\mathcal{B}, \mathcal{F}) \to \Hom_{\Sh(X)}(\mathcal{A}, \mathcal{F})\) is surjective. ([Homological Algebra] §Resolutions, ⁋Definition 1) We now show that for any open sets \(V \subset U \subset X\), the restriction \(\mathcal{F}(U) \to \mathcal{F}(V)\) is surjective.

 This map is a morphism of abelian groups, not a sheaf morphism, and the tools we have are sheaf morphisms, so we need to rephrase this condition in terms of sheaf morphisms.
 To this end, we introduce the open embeddings

-\[i^U: U \hookrightarrow X,\qquad i^V: V \hookrightarrow X\]and the sheaves \(i^U_!\mathbb{Z}_U, i^V_!\mathbb{Z}_V\) obtained by extension by zero from these.
+\[i^U: U \hookrightarrow X,\qquad i^V: V \hookrightarrow X\]and the sheaves \(i^U_!\mathbb{Z}_U, i^V_!\mathbb{Z}_V\) obtained from these by extension by zero.
 Here \(\mathbb{Z}_U, \mathbb{Z}_V\) are constant sheaves, and since \(V \subset U\) by assumption, there is a natural monomorphism \(i^V_!\mathbb{Z}_V \to i^U_!\mathbb{Z}_U\).

-First, let us verify that \(\Hom_{\Sh(X)}(i^U_!\mathbb{Z}_U, \mathcal{F}) \cong \mathcal{F}(U)\).
-Since extension by zero \(i^U_!\) is left adjoint to restriction \(\mathcal{G} \mapsto \mathcal{G}\vert_U\) ([Topology] §Sheaves, ⁋Example 14),
+First, let us verify that \(\Hom_{\Sh(X)}(i^U_!\mathbb{Z}_U, \mathcal{F}) \cong \mathcal{F}(U)\) holds.
+Since extension by zero \(i^U_!\) is the left adjoint of restriction \(\mathcal{G} \mapsto \mathcal{G}\vert_U\) ([Topology] §Sheaves, ⁋Example 14), we have

-\[\Hom_{\Sh(X)}(i^U_!\mathbb{Z}_U, \mathcal{F}) \cong \Hom_{\Sh(U)}(\mathbb{Z}_U, \mathcal{F}\vert_U)\]holds.
-Now \(\mathbb{Z}_U\) is the constant sheaf on \(U\), so for any open set \(W \subset U\) we have \(\mathbb{Z}_U(W) = \mathbb{Z}\), and every section is given by restriction of a constant function.
-Thus a sheaf morphism \(\varphi: \mathbb{Z}_U \to \mathcal{F}\vert_U\) is completely determined by the image of the global section \(\varphi_U(1) \in \mathcal{F}(U)\).
-Conversely, for any \(s \in \mathcal{F}(U)\), defining \(n \mapsto n \cdot s\vert_W\) on each \(W \subset U\) gives a well-defined sheaf morphism.
-Therefore
+\[\Hom_{\Sh(X)}(i^U_!\mathbb{Z}_U, \mathcal{F}) \cong \Hom_{\Sh(U)}(\mathbb{Z}_U, \mathcal{F}\vert_U)\]Now \(\mathbb{Z}_U\) is the constant sheaf on \(U\), so for any open set \(W \subset U\) we have \(\mathbb{Z}_U(W) = \mathbb{Z}\), and every section is given by the restriction of a constant function.
+Therefore, a sheaf morphism \(\varphi: \mathbb{Z}_U \to \mathcal{F}\vert_U\) is completely determined by the image of the global section \(\varphi_U(1) \in \mathcal{F}(U)\).
+Conversely, for any \(s \in \mathcal{F}(U)\), defining \(\mathbb{Z}_U(W) \to \mathcal{F}(W),\; n \mapsto n \cdot s\vert_W\) for each \(W \subset U\) gives a well-defined sheaf morphism.
+Thus

-\[\Hom_{\Sh(U)}(\mathbb{Z}_U, \mathcal{F}\vert_U) \cong \Hom_{\Ab}(\mathbb{Z}, \mathcal{F}(U)) \cong \mathcal{F}(U)\]holds.
-Similarly \(\Hom_{\Sh(X)}(i^V_!\mathbb{Z}_V, \mathcal{F}) \cong \mathcal{F}(V)\), and by naturality the map between these coincides exactly with the restriction \(\mathcal{F}(U)\rightarrow \mathcal{F}(V)\).
+\[\Hom_{\Sh(U)}(\mathbb{Z}_U, \mathcal{F}\vert_U) \cong \Hom_{\Ab}(\mathbb{Z}, \mathcal{F}(U)) \cong \mathcal{F}(U)\]Similarly, \(\Hom_{\Sh(X)}(i^V_!\mathbb{Z}_V, \mathcal{F}) \cong \mathcal{F}(V)\), and by naturality the map between these coincides exactly with the restriction \(\mathcal{F}(U)\rightarrow \mathcal{F}(V)\).
 Since \(\mathcal{F}\) is injective by assumption, this is surjective, completing the proof.

 Lemma 10 A flasque sheaf \(\mathcal{F}\) is Čech-acyclic for any open cover \(\mathcal{U}\).
 That is, \(\check{H}^p(\mathcal{U}, \mathcal{F}) = 0\) for all \(p > 0\).